YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 - **EDITOR** - a standard system environment variable that specifies the editor invoked by YottaDB/GT.M in response to the ZEDIT command (defaults to vi, if $EDITOR is not set).

-- **TZ** - a standard system environment variable that specifies the timezone to be used by YottaDB/GT.M processes, if they are not to use the default system timezone (GT.M assumes the system clock is set to UTC).
+- **TZ** - a standard system environment variable that specifies the timezone to be used by YottaDB/GT.M processes, if they are not to use the default system timezone (YottaDB/GT.M assumes the system clock is set to UTC).

 Here are the environment variables set by the default gtmprofile file (which the gtm script sources).